 Kibel M, Vanstone M. Reconciling ethical and economic conceptions of value in health policy using the capabilities approach: A qualitative investigation of Non-Invasive Prenatal Testing.
 Social Science and Medicine.
 2017.
 195:97-104.

 Vanstone M, Toledo F, Clarke F, Boyle A, Woods A, Giacomini M, Swinton M, Saunders L, Shears M, Zytaruk N, Rose T, Hand-Breckenridge T, Heels-Ansdell D, Anderson-White S, Sheppard R, Cook DJ.
 Narrative Medicine and Death in the ICU: Word Clouds as a visual legacy.
 2016.
 BMJ Supportive & Palliative Care.

 Kandasamy S, Vanstone M, Oremus M, Hill T, Wahi G, Davis AD, Jacobs R, Wilson J, Anglin A, Anand, SS.
-Perinatal Wellbeing in an Indigenous Context: A case study of a methodological approach to co-creating perinatal health knowledge between Western and Indigeneous communities.
-Accepted in International Journal of Qualitative Methods October 2016.
+A case study of a methodological approach to co-creating perinatal health knowledge between Western and Indigeneous communities.
+International Journal of Qualitative Methods.
+2017.
+Vol. 16.
+1-11.

 Vanstone M, Rewegan A, Brundisini F, Giacomini M, Kandasamy S, DeJean D. Diet modification challenges faced by marginalized and non-marginalized adults with type 2 diabetes: A systematic review and qualitative meta-synthesis.
 2016.
 Chronic Illness.

 Vanstone M, Kandasamy S, Giacomini M, DeJean D, McDonald S.